 - Preventive measures include avoiding areas that are known to be heavily infested with tsetse flies, relocating when tsetse flies are encountered, wearing light-colored clothes (but not blue) made from thick material, and observing insect precautions (which are only marginally effective against tsetse flies but significantly effective against disease-carrying mosquitoes).

 - No vaccine or safe preventive drugs are available.

 African trypanosomiasis is caused by blood-borne parasites transmitted through the bite of infected tsetse flies, typically found in game parks and near forested rivers in certain regions of Africa.
-There are 2 presentations of the disease depending on the type of infecting parasite: acute severe (short-term, lasting from several weeks to months) and chronic (long-term, lasting for years).
+Two presentations of the disease occur, depending on the type of infecting parasite: acute severe (short-term, lasting from several weeks to months) and chronic (long-term, lasting for years).
 Most infections in travelers are of the acute severe type.

 African trypanosomiasis occurs in African countries that lie south of the Sahara Desert.
 The acute severe presentation of the disease occurs with infection acquired in game parks in savannah grasslands and open woodlands in eastern and southeastern Africa where travelers go on safari.
-The chronic presentation of the disease occurs with infection acquired around rivers in tropical and mangrove forests and along forested rivers stretching into the savannah in central Africa and limited areas of West Africa.
+The chronic presentation of the disease (more than 95% of all cases) occurs with infection acquired around rivers in tropical and mangrove forests and along forested rivers stretching into the savannah in central Africa and limited areas of West Africa; since 2017, more than 70% of cases have occurred in the Democratic Republic of the Congo.
+Transmission appears to have stopped in some countries, but unstable circumstances in the country hinder an accurate assessment of the situation.
 The chronic presentation occurs mainly in local populations in rural areas.
 Cases among short-term travelers are rare, but expatriates living or working in these areas may be at risk.